blab/ncov-wa-phylodynamics/README.md

 </figure>

-### Introductions caused but did not drive the outbreak
+### Introductions caused but did not sustain the outbreak

+As mentioned above, the Washington State outbreak can be seen as many individual outbreaks of what we consider local outbreak clusters.
+All these clusters were seeded by individual introductions into the State.
-While introductions certainly caused the outbreak in Washington State, it is unclear how important they where to driving it.
+While introductions certainly caused the outbreak in Washington State, it is, however, unclear how important they where to sustaining it.

-To test this, we estimate the relative contribution of introduction compared to local transmission.
+To test this, we estimate the relative contribution of introductions compared to local transmission.
 As described in the Methods and Materials part, the coalescent skyline estimate from multiple local outbreak clusters allows us to estimate the rate of introduction.
 The rate of introduction $$i$$ can be described as $$\frac{I_{outside} m^{f}}{I_{WA}}$$.
 This means that the number of introductions per unit of time can be expressed as $$i * I_{WA} = I_{outside} m^{f}$$